Pravardh/PomodoroClock/README.md

 # Project Overview

-This is a Pomodoro clock made in Android and Kotlin.
+This is a Pomodoro clock made in Kotlin.
 This is the first program I have made without following tutorials.
 This project aims to ensure I understand the basics of Kotlin programming.
 I tried to follow all the classic steps taken to prototype or create an application.
 I got the colour pallet from Coolors.co and the UI idea from Figma.